 9. Getting enough sleep can help prevent binging and depression

 Being overtired sets you up for both overeating and depression.
 While you might not be able to change yourself from a night owl to an early bird, it’s important to make sure you are getting sufficient sleep.
 Learn to listen to your body’s internal cues and prioritize sleep.

-10. Bringing spirituality and gratefulness into your eating can help you achieve a healthier you
+Did you know that bringing spirituality and gratefulness into your eating can help you achieve a healthier you?

 Feeling grateful is positively associated with better health and well-being.
 Those who have an appreciation of their meals can have a greater dimension of happiness, health, and longevity in their lives.
 Keep a gratitude journal or just keep yourself aware and thankful of your food as you eat.
 By slowing down your eating and focusing on each bite, you may find deeper meaning and gratitude for food.

 Learn more about how to conquer emotional eating and balance your mood at deannaminich.com.

 Want to read more?